 Extract common values from two lists

-Today’s tutorial will show you how to write a formula using the COMPARE function.
-Furthermore, you can learn another method to compare two lists.
+Today’s tutorial will show you how to write a formula using the FILTER and COUNTIF functions.
+Furthermore, you will learn how to use the COMPARE function to compare two lists and extract the common records.

 How to extract common values from two lists